chunkingz/linkedInEasyApplyBot/README.md

-# linkedIn Bot for Easy Apply
+# LinkedIn Bot for Easy Apply

 Bot used for LinkedIn easy apply